1. Electronics & Telecommunication

 Other fertilizers include urea, a type of plant nutrient popular amongst Indian farmers.

-The supply of Chinese fertilizers in India was deemed essential after the Covid-19 pandemic.
+Although the numbers slightly dropped from the last year, the supply of Chinese fertilizers in India was deemed essential after the Covid-19 pandemic.

 The trade route is also crucial for Indian exports, as China is the primary importer of Indian sulfur.